J Dilla

-James Dewitt Yancey (February 7, 1974 – February 10, 2006), better known by the stage names J Dilla and Jay Dee, was an American record producer, drummer, rapper and songwriter.
-He emerged in the mid-1990s underground hip hop scene in Detroit, Michigan, as a member of the group Slum Village.
-He was also a member of the Soulquarians, a musical collective active during the late 1990s and early 2000s.
+James Dewitt Yancey (born February 7, 1974 – February 10, 2006), better known by the stage names J Dilla and Jay Dee, was an American record producer, rapper, and composer.
+He emerged from the mid-1990s underground hip hop scene in Detroit, Michigan, as a member of the group Slum Village.
+He was also a founding member of the Soulquarians, a musical collective active during the late 1990s and early 2000s.
+He additionally collaborated with Madlib as Jaylib, releasing the album Champion Sound.
+Yancey's final album was Donuts, which was released three days before his death.
+He was also known for producing The Pharcyde album Labcabincalifornia.

 Yancey died at the age of 32 from a combination of TTP and lupus.
-Although his life was short, he is considered one of the most influential producers in hip hop and popular music.
-Dilla's music raised the artistic level of hip-hop production in Detroit.
+Although his life was short, he is considered to be one of the most influential producers in hip hop and popular music.
+J Dilla's music raised the artistic level of hip-hop production in Detroit.
 According to The Guardian, "His affinity for crafting lengthy, melodic loops peppered with breakbeats and vocal samples took instrumental hip-hop into new, more musically complex realms."
-In particular, his approach to drum programming, with its loose, or "drunk" style that avoided quantization, has been influential on producers and drummers.
+In particular, his approach to drum programming, with its loose, or "drunk", style that eschews the use of quantization, has been influential on producers and drummers.

 Biography

 Early life

-James Yancey grew up in Detroit, Michigan.
+Yancey grew up in Detroit, Michigan.
 The family lived in a house on the northeast corner of McDougall and Nevada, on the east side of Detroit.
 Yancey's parents had musical backgrounds; his mother, Maureen "Ma Dukes" Yancey, is a former opera singer and his father, Beverly Dewitt Yancey, was a jazz bassist, and performed Globetrotters half-time shows for several years.
 Yancey's mother said that he could "match pitch perfect harmony" before he learned how to speak.

 Along with a range of other musical genres, Yancey developed a passion for hip hop music.
-After transferring from Davis Aerospace Technical High School to Pershing High School, he befriended his classmates T3 and Baatin through their mutual interest in rap battles; the three later formed the rap group Slum Village.
+After transferring from Davis Aerospace Technical High School to Pershing High School, his classmates T3 and Baatin joined him in rap battles; the three later formed the rap group Slum Village.
 Yancey also took up beat-making using a simple tape deck as the center of his studio.
 In his teenage years, he "stayed in the basement alone" to train himself to produce beats with his growing record collection.

 Early career

 In 1992, Yancey met the Detroit musician Amp Fiddler, who let him use his Akai MPC, a music workstation, which he quickly mastered.
-Fiddler, while playing keyboards with Funkadelic on the 1994 Lollapalooza tour, met Q-Tip of A Tribe Called Quest, who were also on the lineup.
+Fiddler, while playing keyboards with Funkadelic on the 1994 Lollapalooza tour, met Q-Tip of A Tribe Called Quest, the group was also in the lineup.
 Fiddler introduced Q-Tip to Yancey, who gave Q-Tip a Slum Village demo tape.
 In 1995, Yancey and MC Phat Kat formed 1st Down and became the first Detroit hip hop group to sign with a major label (Payday Records).
-The deal ended after one single when the label terminated.
+The deal ended after one single when the label ended the contract.